 - I traveled solo on a one-way ticket to London this summer before continuing on to Romania, Stockholm, and Swedish Lapland.

-Yes, there were taxes and fees on the one-way economy flights of about $135 each ($235 Premium Economy).
-But, 10k Amex MR points + $135 for a nonstop, comfortable flight on Virgin Atlantic from New York to London is a great value.
+Yes, there were taxes and fees on the one-way economy flights of about $135 each.
+But, for just 10k Amex MR points per person from NYC, it was our chance to all get to the Christmas markets together.

-What’s Changing with Virgin Atlantic Miles to Europe
+Virgin Atlantic Miles to Europe: Current Award Chart

-Instead of just 2 U.S. regions, the new award chart has 4 different regions.
+The Virgin Atlantic award chart has 4 different U.S. regions.

 - Northeast: New York JFK, Newark, Boston, and Washington, D.C.